Nigel Gibbens

 Nigel Paul Gibbens CBE (born 1 March 1958) is a British veterinarian and civil servant.
 He was the United Kingdom's Chief Veterinary Officer from May 2008 to March 2018.
+In 2020, he was on the Trade and Agriculture Commission as well as chair of The Working Group of the British Veterinary Association.

 Early life and education

 Gibbens was born on 1 March 1958 in Dover, Kent, England.
-He studied at the Royal Veterinary College, graduating with a Bachelor of Veterinary Medicine degree.
+He studied at the Royal Veterinary College, graduating with a Bachelor of Veterinary Medicine degree in 1981.
+He then earned a Masters Degree in Tropical Veterinary Medicine at the University of Edinburgh.